 Shona has a deep connection to the land and waterways, following the seasons and learning from the plants, fish, and cedar weaving.
 She is committed to preserving Indigenous history and traditions, and to promoting understanding and respect between cultures.

-Shona is also a survivor of the sixties scoop and works to be a voice for her late mother Tessie Mike, a survivor of Kamloops Indian Residential School, and her late father Francis Shuter, a former Chief and survivor of Kamloops Indian Residential School, and a knowledge keeper from the Nlaka'pamux Nation.
+Shona is also a survivor of the sixties scoop and works to be a voice for her late mother Tessie Mike, a survivor of Kamloops Indian Residential School, and her late father Francis Shuter, a former Chief of Lower Nicola Indian Band and survivor of Kamloops Indian Residential School, respected knowledge keeper from the Nlaka'pamux Nation.

 At Moon Tide Reconciliation, Shona is dedicated to creating cultural safe spaces and empowering youth to give back to their elders and community.
 She works to bridge the gap between youth and elders through education and mentorship, and to build a more equitable and just future for all."